Resident234/php.net/pages/www.php.net_function.session-destroy.php.md

 session_destroy();
 session_commit();

 // 4. restore current session id.
-If don&apos;t restore it, your current session will refer to the session you just destroyed! session_id($current_session_id);
+If don't restore it, your current session will refer to the session you just destroyed! session_id($current_session_id);
 session_start();
 session_commit();